Dylan-Vo05/Food.com-Dataset-Exploration/README.md

   frameborder="0"
 ></iframe>

-This shows a relatively normal distribution, with more weight on the right.
+This shows a relatively normal distribution, slightly more skewed to the right.
 It indicates that, on average, recipes are generally slightly more unhealthy on food.com, with a few largely unhealthy outliers.
 It also shows that most of the recipes fall between -100 and 200 PDV_deviance.

 ### Bivariate Analysis

+For bivariate analysis, I chose to examine a 'bad' nutrient, sugar, and a 'good' nutrient, protein, to see how they correlated with PDV_deviance.

+<iframe
+  src="assets/multivariate1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+For this graph, while there is much grouping around the origin, there is also a clustered group that points upwards.
+This indicates positive correlation between sugar content and higher PDV_deviance, as sugar in food increases, the unhealthier it is likely to be.

+<iframe
+  src="assets/multivariate2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+As shown here, protein has an opposite trend to sugar.
+Apart from the clustering around the origin, the graph shows negative correlation between protein and PDV.
+As protein content increases, PDV is more likely to be lower, and the food healthier.

 ### Interesting Aggregates

 An interesting aggregate I chose to highlight was how the different macronutrients roughly affected PDV, and how it related to the healthiness of a recipe.
-A recipe was considered high in a particular nutrient if its PDV exceeded caloric PDV, and healthy if it was below average PDV.
+A recipe was considered high in a particular nutrient if its PDV exceeded caloric PDV, and healthy if it was below average PDV. `'high_fat'` was excluded for readability.

 <iframe
   src="assets/aggregate.html"